Make Your Gradebook Student-Friendly

 Moodle Gradebook: Basic Setup, Display and Functionality – DELTA Teaching Resources article

-Knowledge Base Articles from DELTA
+Knowledge Base articles from DELTA

 - Adding a Grade Category in Moodle’s Gradebook